alirezaniki/KIWISC3/README.md

 KIWISC3
 ------
-A Bash code to link Seiscomp3 to KIWI tools for automatic (Online) source analysis.
+A Bash code to link Seiscomp3 and KIWI tools for automatic (Online) source analysis.

-New version of Source_Analysis code (2019,Jul 1) with following features released:
+New version of Source_Analysis code (2020,Feb 5) with following features released:

-1- Procedure for a quick approximation of Mw before source analysis
+1- Procedure for a quick approximation of Mw before source analysis.

-2- Two methods to execlude high-misfit data from inversion step2
+2- Two methods to execlude high-misfit data from inversion step2.

 2-1 Omitting a range of High_Misfit data considering a minimum allowed number of traces for step2.